NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

 #### Bootstrap ####

-[Bootstrap](https://getbootstrap.com/) is a framework and CSS component library used by farmOS, and thus by FarmData2, to provide stylized HTML components.
+[Bootstrap](https://getbootstrap.com/) is a frameworks and CSS component library used by farmOS, and thus by FarmData2, to provide stylized HTML components.
 Polished production FarmData2 modules will use Bootstrap components instead of basic html elements so that FarmData2 integrates visually into the farmOS interface.

   - Resources:
-    - [Introduction to Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Comprehensive documentation for the Bootstrap framework.
+    - [Introduction to Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Comprehensive documentation for the Bootstrap frameworks.

-#### Cypress ####
+#### cypres ####

-The functionality of FarmData2 is tested using the [Cypress framework](https://www.cypress.io/).
+The functionality of FarmData2 is tested using the [cypres frameworks](https://www.cypres.io/).
 The tests in FarmData2 consist of end-to-end tests and component tests.
 The end-to-end tests run against the developer instance of FarmData2 and check the functionality of the pages.
 The component tests check the behavior of custom components that appear in FarmData2, in isolation from the runing instance.
-FarmData 2 provides support for running both types of Cypress tests in a Docker container that eliminates the need to install or configure Cypress.
-See the documentation in the [farmdata2_modules/fd2_tabs/README.md](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md) file for information about runing Cypress tests in FarmData2.
+FarmData 2 provides support for running both types of cypres tests in a Docker container that eliminates the need to install or configure cypres.
+See the documentation in the [farmdata2_modules/fd2_tabs/README.md](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md) file for information about runing cypres tests in FarmData2.

 ##### End-to-End Tests #####

-The Cypress end-to-end test framework works by controlling the web browser.
-A test typically consists of a series of steps that are automated by the Cypress tests, called _spec_s.
+The cypres end-to-end test frameworks workss by controlling the web browser.
+A test typically consists of a series of steps that are automated by the cypres tests, called _spec_s.
 A typical spec consist of the steps:
   1. Setup the test (e.g. login, prime the database)
   1. Visit a specific page
   1. Query the page for an _html element_ of interest (e.g. button, ext field)